 We have many guides that help you navigate Companies House.
 These explain how to report and make certain official changes in your company.
 Therefore, these include:

-Official duties of company secretary
+Role of company secretary -considerations

 What if your business does not have a company secretary?

-Company secretary -recent change
+Company secretary -a recent change

-The types of companies
+Role of company secretary -the types of companies